MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 View the sensor's real version on the Microsoft Defender XDR [sensor settings page](https://security.microsoft.com/settings/identities?tabid=sensor), in the executable path or in the file version.

-## Defender for Identity silent installation
+## Perform a Defender for Identity silent installation

 The Defender for Identity silent installation for sensors is configured to automatically restart the server at the end of the installation, if necessary.